Mark Benton: Strictly Come Dancing and Celebrity Weakest Link

 In September 2013, Benton became one of the contestants in the eleventh series of the BBC One show Strictly Come Dancing, where he was partnered with world dancing champion Iveta Lukosiute.
 The couple left the show on week 10 after losing the public vote.
 Mark Benton has been in the most consecutive dance-offs in Strictly history with the number of 4 weeks in a row.
 He was eliminated in the 4th dance-off.

-On March 2, 2024, Benton competed against other contestants on general knowledge skills during the Celebrity Weakest Link game show ending up winning the contest and receiving £9,400 for his charity, the Heavy Metal Truants cycling charity group that raises money for the children's charities including Nordoff & Robbins, Childline, Teenage Cancer Trust, and Save The Children.
+On 2 March 2024, Benton competed against other contestants on general knowledge skills during the Celebrity Weakest Link game show ending up winning the contest and receiving £9,400 for his charity, the Heavy Metal Truants cycling charity group that raises money for the children's charities including Nordoff & Robbins, Childline, Teenage Cancer Trust, and Save The Children.

 Personal life

-Benton has been married to Sarah Gardner since 2002 and has three children.
+Benton has been married to Sarah Gardner since 2002; they have three children.

-He is a supporter of Middlesbrough F.C. and has featured in the club's official website advertising campaign to encourage other fans to renew their season ticket.
+Benton is a supporter of Middlesbrough F.C..
+He has featured in the club's official website advertising campaign to encourage other fans to renew their season ticket.

-He is a fan of progressive rock bands including Cardiacs, Matt Stevens, King Crimson, Steven Wilson and The Fierce and the Dead.
+Benton is a fan of progressive rock bands including Cardiacs, Matt Stevens, King Crimson, Steven Wilson and The Fierce and the Dead.